White House tennis court: History

 George H. W. Bush was a regular tennis player.
 His press secretary Marlin Fitzwater said that Bush would "subconsciously...[judge] people by their competitive attitude on the courts".
-Bush would also regularly recount past games with aides, and on-court conversations could prove more effective at getting his attention than the sending of memos.
+Bush would also regularly recount past games with aides, and on-court conversations could prove more effective at getting his attention than sending memos.
 The court was enlarged by Bush in 1989.
 He played doubles tennis on the court with American tennis player Pete Sampras in 1990.
 Bush also played with the president of South Korea, Roh Tae-woo, in 1991.

 A pavilion for the tennis court was built under the administration of Donald Trump in 2020.
 The ground was broken on the project by Melania Trump, who had helped design the pavilion.
 The National Park Service stated that it would "provide a unifying element for the tennis court, the Children's Garden and the Kitchen Garden" and replace a maintenance building used by groundstaff called "The Pony Shed".
 The tennis pavilion is 1,200 square feet in size and 18 ft high.
 It has a copper roof and is clad in limestone.
-The design of the pavilion was inspired by the neo-classical style of the White House.
-It was funded by private donations.
+The neo-classical style of the White House inspired the design of the pavilion.
+Private donations funded it.